carpentries-incubator/geospatial-python/episodes/07-vector-data-in-python.md

 gdf_assets = pd.concat([gdf_infra, gdf_builtup]).reset_index(drop=True)
 ```

 In `gdf_assets`, we can distinguish the infrastructure regions and built-up regions by the `type` and `code` columns.
-We can plot the `gdf_assets` to visualize the merged regions:
+We can plot the `gdf_assets` to visualize the merged regions.
+See the [geopandas documentation](https://geopandas.org/en/stable/docs/user_guide/mapping.html) on how to do this:

 ```python
 gdf_assets.plot(column='type', legend=True)